AdobeDocs/experience-manager-cloud-service.en/help/assets/asset-reports.md

    >[!NOTE]
    >
-   >By default, the Content Fragments and link shares are included in the Asset [!UICONTROL Download] report.
+   >By default, the Content Fragments and link shares are included in the asset [!UICONTROL Download] report.
 Select the appropriate option to create a report of link shares or to exclude Content Fragments from the download report.

    >[!NOTE]
    >